PacktPublishing/Generative-AI-Integration-Patterns-1E/README.md

 # Generative-AI-Integration-Patterns-1E

-A comprehensive guide and implementation of Generative AI integration patterns that utilize Large Language Models (LLMs) to solve various types of use cases.
+A comprehensive guide and implementation of Generative AI applicaiton integration patterns that utilize Large Language Models (LLMs) to solve various types of use cases.

 For comprehensive details on the architectural patterns mentioned below, please refer to the accompanying book [Book link]().